JoselleAstrid/ram-watch-cheat-engine/docs/tutorial/custom_layout.md

 Suppose you want to define a custom layout for Super Mario Galaxy.
 One way is to directly edit one of the pre-defined layouts in `supermariogalaxy_layouts.lua`, or add another layout in that file.

 This will work, but it's not recommended if you're making more than one or two simple changes.
-You can easily lose track of your changes if you grab an updated version of `supermariogalaxy_layouts.lua` from GitHub sometime later.
+You can easily lose track of your changes if you grab an updated version of `supermariogalaxy_layouts.lua` from this GitHub project sometime later.

 The recommended way is to define your layout in a `custom_layouts.lua` file.
 The Lua framework will look for a file of this name, and if the file exists, the layout names defined there will be recognized by the script.